Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features.md

 title: Zoe Features
 description: In here you find all core features explained.
 published: true
-date: 2023-04-13T13:39:53.027Z
+date: 2023-04-17T07:00:11.330Z
 tags: features, core, core features
 editor: markdown
 dateCreated: 2021-07-06T09:25:25.035Z
 ---

 > This list contains all core features of Zoe.
-Click on the `Link to Wikipage` tab of a feature to get more information.
+You can click on `Example` for an example of every feature and on the `Link to Wikipage` tab to get more information.
 >{.is-info}

 >*If the buttons do not work for you when you click on the text, try clicking next to the text in the field*